alexeygrigorev/mlwiki.org/index.php/Document-Oriented_Databases.md

 ---
-title: "Document-Oriented Databases"
 layout: default
 permalink: /index.php/Document-Oriented_Databases
+tags:
+- databases
+- distributed-systems
+- nosql
+title: Document-Oriented Databases
 ---

-# Document-Oriented Databases

 ## Document-Oriented Databases
 A document-oriented database is a database designed for storing document-oriented information.
 Instead of records, as in traditional [Relational Databases](Relational_Databases), these databases use structured and semi-structured documents.
 It may be XML, JSON or any other structured format.